MKhayralla/phone-validation-fullstack/README.md

 ##### Pre-requisite : jdk11+

-Assuming you have maven and spring-boot plugin installed in your machine, in the `phone` folder, execute:
+Assuming you have maven and spring-boot plugin installed in your machine, in the `back-end` folder, execute:

 ```bash
 mvn spring-boot:run